 Retail Sales MoM in Australia averaged 0.49 percent from 1982 until 2022, reaching an all time high of 16.30 percent in May of 2020 and a record low of -17.40 percent in April of 2020.
 This page provides - Australia Retail Sales MoM - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Australia Retail Sales MoM - data, historical chart, forecasts and calendar of releases - was last updated on June of 2022.

-Retail Sales MoM in Australia is expected to be 0.27 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Retail Sales MoM in Australia to stand at 0.29 in 12 months time.
-In the long-term, the Australia Retail Sales MoM is projected to trend around 0.29 percent in 2020, according to our econometric models.
+Retail Sales MoM in Australia is expected to be 0.20 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Australia Retail Sales MoM is projected to trend around 0.40 percent in 2023, according to our econometric models.